A New Form of Soft Supersymmetry Breaking?

 The $S_V$ part of the action can then be rewritten from eq \eqref{18} as follows: \begin{widetext}

-\end{widetext} In eq \eqref{21}, $A_{m\mu}$ has been redefined such that it only refers to nonAbelian gauge bosons: $A_{m\mu}=A_{m\mu}^a t^a$, where lower case letters ``a,b,c'' are used to denote the $SU(N)$ indices within the $U(N)$ groups.
+\end{widetext} In eq \eqref{21}, $A_{m\mu}$ has been redefined such that it only refers to non-Abelian gauge bosons: $A_{m\mu}=A_{m\mu}^a t^a$, where lower case letters ``a,b,c'' are used to denote the $SU(N)$ indices within the $U(N)$ groups.
 Upper case letters ``A,B,C'' are still used to denote the full $U(N)$ indices.
 For Abelian gauge bosons, ``+'' and ``-'' are used to denote the indices of eq \eqref{20}.
 For gauginos, ``0'' is used to denote the $U(1)$ indices within the $U(N)$ groups.

 To show that the present theory is free of quadratic divergences to two loops, the strategy employed will be to compare the SUSY-broken theory defined by $S_Q$ and $S_V$ in eqs \eqref{17} and \eqref{21} (denoted by $\mathcal{L}$) to a supersymmetric theory that uses the real superfield of eq \eqref{1} with Abelian gauge fields rewritten using eq \eqref{20} (denoted by $\mathcal{L}_{\rm{SUSY}}$).
-Since $\mathcal{L}_{\rm{SUSY}}$ is supersymmetric, it is free of quadratic divergences, so for diagrams where $\mathcal{L}$ gives the same results as $\mathcal{L}_{\rm{SUSY}}$, the cancellations in $\mathcal{L}_{\rm{SUSY}}$ also apply to $\mathcal{L}$.
-The analysis is simplified by the fact that $\mathcal{L}$ is exactly the same as $\mathcal{L}_{\rm{SUSY}}$ except for interaction terms involving gauginos.
+All one-loop diagrams of $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$ will be directly compared and shown to give the same results, except for a few diagrams involving Abelian gauge fields or gauginos and a new 4-scalar vertex.
+Using these one-loop results, all two-loop diagrams that generate quadratic divergences in $\mathcal{L}_{\rm{SUSY}}$ will be compared to diagrams in $\mathcal{L}$ and found to be the same.
+Since $\mathcal{L}_{\rm{SUSY}}$ is free of quadratic divergences (due to supersymmetry), that same set of two-loop diagrams in $\mathcal{L}$ is also free of quadratic divergences.
+Some two-loop diagrams are present in $\mathcal{L}$ that are not present in $\mathcal{L}_{\rm{SUSY}}$, including ones involving the new 4-scalar vertex mentioned above and ones where Abelian gauginos and gauge fields have an interaction.
+It is shown that these additional diagrams all cancel.
+The analysis is greatly simplified by the fact that $\mathcal{L}$ is exactly the same as $\mathcal{L}_{\rm{SUSY}}$ except for interaction terms involving gauginos.

 From a Feynman graph standpoint, the only differences between the supersymmetric and SUSY-broken theories are in the following diagrams: